 Why such a success?

-If the numbers say a lot about the power of WooCommerce, they also call for a question: what are the reasons for the success of this ecommerce plugin?
+If the numbers say a lot about the power of WooCommerce, they also raise the question: what are the reasons for the success of this e-commerce plugin?

-• Its cost.
-The ecommerce plugin is free, although you will probably have to spend some money if you want to get one or more extensions to make it even more complete.
+- Its cost.
+The e-commerce plugin is free, although you will probably have to spend some money if you want to get one or more extensions to make it even more complete (to sell products by subscription, for example).

-• Its ecosystem.
-There are thousands of themes and plugins dedicated specifically to the ecommerce plugin created by Woo Themes.
-You will find for example more than 1,300 themes dedicated to it on the official directory, and extensions to meet many needs (delivery, payment, billing, marketing, social networks etc.).
+- Its ecosystem.
+There are thousands of themes and plugins dedicated specifically to the e-commerce plugin created by Woo Themes.
+You will find almost 1,500 themes dedicated to it on the official directory, and extensions to meet many needs (delivery, payment, billing, marketing, social networks, etc.).

-• Its compatibility with themes and plugins.
-Since it is a must-have, many theme and plugin creators try to be compatible with it.
-You have seen it with Elementor for example, which I mentioned a few lines above.
+- Its compatibility with themes and plugins.
+Since WooCommerce is a must-have, many theme and plugin creators try to be compatible with it.

-And for a transversal and global vision of WooCommerce, you can also complete your learning with the reading of this content, on the WPMarmite blog.
+For a global vision of WooCommerce, you can complete your learning by reading our dedicated article on the plugin on the WPMarmite blog.

 That’s it, we stop here?
 Well, not really.
 While WooCommerce is a great solution for setting up an online store, you will now see that it does have some limitations.